pquentin/fake-eland/README.md

 $ docker run -it fake-eland-wolfi eland_import_hub_model --foo bar baz /usr/bin/python: can't open file '//eland_import_hub_model': [Errno 2] No such file or directory
 ```

-This suggests the entrypoint of the Wolfi image is Python, which ironically
+This suggests the entrypoint of the Wolfi image is Python, which does not read PATH and cannot find the `eland_import_hub_model` file.
-does not know how to run that image.